 If you were recently arrested and charged with this form of assault, you should immediately seek skilled legal counsel.
-Alva & Shuttleworth, LLC represents clients throughout Southeastern Pennsylvania, including Philadelphia County, Montgomery County, Bucks County, Delaware County, and Chester County as well as New Jersey.
+Alva Foster & Moscow, LLC represents clients throughout Southeastern Pennsylvania, including Philadelphia County, Montgomery County, Bucks County, Delaware County, and Chester County as well as New Jersey.

 Our simple assault attorneys provide aggressive legal defense against these charges, and we work tirelessly to achieve the most favorable outcome to such cases.
 You can have our firm review your case during a free, confidential consultation as soon as you call (215) 665-1695 today.